-Described as the Oasis of the Outback - a gleaming mirage on the horizon for travellers from all directions - Mount Isa nestles among the ochre-red Selwyn Ranges, on the banks of the Leichhardt River.
+Affectionately known as the 'oasis of the outback', Mount Isa is a gleaming mirage on the horizon for travellers from all directions.
+Nestled among the ochre-red Selwyn Ranges, on the banks of the Leichhardt River, Mount Isa is a bustling melting pot of culture and industry and also home to the world's third largest rodeo.

+A must see is the Outback at Isa complex, incorporating the award winning Riversleigh Fossil Centre, Hard Times Mine, Sir James Foots Building, Outback Park and Visitor Information Centre.
+The Hard Times Mine is a working replica mine designed and operated by actual miners where you can gain an insight into the industry integral to Mount Isa's economy.
 Mount Isa's existence and its main financial base is the huge Mount Isa Mine, the world's largest single producer of copper, silver, lead and zinc.
-In 1923, John Campbell Miles found a silver-lead ore outcrop and sent a sample to Cloncurry to be assessed.
-Miles pegged two leases and soon 500 were filled.
-Mount Isa Mines took over operations in 1924.
+In 1923, John Campbell Miles found a silver-lead ore outcrop.
 This rich deposit is still producing high volumes of ore and is classed as one of the world's great mines.